 Bullish outlook on Lion Electric moving into 2021 and beyond

 The Lion Electric is a leading all-electric medium and heavy-duty urban vehicle manufacturer based in Canada.
 The company currently has 300 vehicles on the road with over 6 million miles driven collectively.
 In addition, Lion expects to increase this number to 650 by 2021.
 Furthermore, Lion has also stated they have 6,000 potential vehicle sales in the pipeline over the next 3 years of operating.
-Revenue is forecasted to increase by 608% year-over-year to $204 million in 2021, this is expected to grow to $1.67 Billion in 2023 and $3.6 Billion in 2024.
+Revenue forecasts for 2021 suggest an increase of 608% year-over-year to $204 million.
+Lion Electric expects this to grow to $1.67 Billion in 2023 and $3.6 Billion in 2024.
 It is worth noting, truck deliveries will be the main contributor to revenue growth in comparison to bus deliveries according to Lion Electrics forecasts.

 “Lion surpasses our expectations on all these dimensions and we are confident that it has potential to be a great public company in the emerging decarbonized economy.”said Ian Robertson, co-founder of Northern Genesis.

 Whats the risk associated with the Northern Genesis/Lion merger?

 The US and Chinese EV industry on Wallstreet is growing at a rapid pace.
 Many companies have entered the market through a Shell company or SPAC this year.
 So where does this leave investors?